sylhare/sylhare.github.io/_posts/2025/2025-07-29-bursting-balloons.md

 Here we want to _calculate the maximum coins_ which depends on the neighbours of the balloon we burst, and so on until there's no balloon.

-In order to better visualize the issue, we should represent the problem as a tree.
+With the `[3, 1, 5]` example, I represented each range we would get when popping a balloon.
-The virtual balloon at the beginning and end of the array will be represented as $$1$$ (as they don't contribute to the coins).
+The virtual balloon at the beginning and end of the array will be represented as $$(1)$$ (as they don't contribute to the coins).

 We start with $$n + 2$$ balloons (including the virtual ones, but we can only burst the actual ones).